OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 If the disk on your local machine is formatted as a Windows FAT_/FAT32 filesystem (for example, on an external USB disk) we suggest using these flags with *rsync*::

-  rsync -rlptv --modify-window=1 -e ssh thul.fysik.dtu.dk:niflheim_directory/ USB-disk/
+  rsync -rltv --modify-window=1 -e ssh sylg.fysik.dtu.dk:niflheim_directory/ USB-disk/

 If the disk on your local machine is formatted as a Windows ExFAT_ filesystem (for example, on an external USB disk) use `these options <https://www.scivision.dev/rsync-to-exfat-drive/>`_::

-  rsync -vrltD -e ssh thul.fysik.dtu.dk:niflheim_directory/ USB-disk/
+  rsync -rltv -e ssh sylg.fysik.dtu.dk:niflheim_directory/ USB-disk/

 **NOTICE** about ExFAT_ file systems: